Home Repair and Do It Yourself Tips from the Natural Handyman

-Lock Replacement, Adjustment and Repairs
+Door Lock Replacement, Adjustment and Repairs

-Click on any question below to unlock your hidden locksmithing talents!
+Discover your hidden locksmithing talents!

+First things first!
 I have found that certain locks were designed to be virtually impossible to take apart by anyone other than a locksmith.
 They require special screwdrivers, pins, or wrenches, difficult or impossible to purchase at your local hardware store.
 Some locks come with these special tools, but are either lost by the homeowner or "unintentionally" taken by the installer to assure future business.
 I have had the pleasure of cutting off the knobs on more than one lockset in my day.
 What amazes me is that, on some of these locks, even after I had it cut off, I still couldn't figure out how to disassemble it!!
 A testament to the ingenuity and creativity of a fine designer!

-In the olden days... after dinosaurs but before television... many residences used mortise locks.
-A combination deadbolt and spring-type latch, it was installed into a mortise or deep rectangular groove in the edge of the door.
+In the olden days... after dinosaurs but before television... many residences used mortise locks (graphic right) A combination deadbolt and spring-type latch, it was installed into a mortise or deep rectangular groove in the edge of the door.
 The mortise lock is much more time consuming to install and more expensive to manufacture, but one of the strongest styles of lock.
 Due to cost considerations, it is not used frequently in modern homes.
 However, it is still available as a "high end" (read mucho expensive) product.
 Mortise locks are still commonly used in high security business applications.

-The other lock commonly used on exterior doors is the deadbolt.
+The other lock commonly used on exterior doors is the deadbolt (left).
 Deadbolts utilize a latch which is designed to move deep into the door jamb by turning a key, lever, or knob.
 The deadbolt is meant to back up the relatively low security of an entry lock.
 The weak link in most locksets is not the lock itself but the door, the door jamb, and strike plate that the latch sets into.
 That's why many deadbolt manufacturers supply specially reinforced strike plates with long screws to secure it to the door frame.

 Examine the doorknob carefully.
 Are there any openings or slots that could accommodate a pin, awl, or flat blade screwdriver?
 Some locks incorporate a spring catch that can be depressed with one of these tools, allowing you to remove the knob.
+Many locksets of this type have the removable knob on the inside, for security reasons.

 Look at the latch.
 Are there any holes or openings in it that would allow a tool to be inserted?
 Some locks are held together by a screw, usually with an Allen head, that is set inches into the door.
 This screw attaches the latch to the cylinder of the lock, making the lock impossible to disassemble if the door is closed.
 The problem here is that standard Allen wrenches are not long enough to reach this screw, and you will probably have to go to a local locksmith to get one.